Dickens Watering Hole And Ice Cream

 Broadstairs, a charming and timeless Victorian seaside town, with winding lanes, clifftop promenade, cobbled streets and fishermen’s cottages.
 It is clear to see why Charles Dickens, the town’s most famous visitor declared ‘You cannot think how delightful and fresh the place is and how good the walks’, and found inspirations for stories.

-Bleak House, nestled on the clifftop overlooks the town’s main beach Viking Bay.
+Bleak House (external viewing) nestled on the clifftop overlooks the town’s main beach Viking Bay.
 Dickens holidayed here every summer for 22 years and wrote several of his famous works including David Copperfield in the study looking out to sea.

 Take a leisurely stroll onto Broadstairs seafront taking in splendid views of Viking Bay, a magnificent horse shoe shaped bay where you will find children’s rides and a surf school.